 A typical example of clone phishing is an email from your bank.
 The email copies the wording from your bank that demands urgency and tells you there has been some suspicious activity on your account.
 The prime aim is to trick the user into clicking on the login button in the email that attempts to collect the login credentials of your online banking service and, in turn, steal their identity.

-Spear phishing is another technique in which the attacker targets a specific individual, business, and organization.
-The hacker disguised as a trusted individual trick the target into clicking on a link in the spoofed email.
+Spear phishing is another technique in which the attacker targets a specific individual, business, or organization.
+The hacker, disguised as a trusted individual, tricked the target into clicking on a link in the spoofed email.
 A typical spear phishing attack includes the target’s name and ranks within an organization leaving no room for the target to verify the email.

 Upon clicking on the link within the emails, the target reveals their sensitive information, installs malware, or becomes an easy victim of ransomware attacks.
 Ubiquiti Network lost $46.7 million to scammers due to spear phishing attacks.

-Whaling is a type of email phishing that uses deceptive email messages targeting senior-level decision-makers within an organization, like CFOs, CEOs, and other executives.
+Whaling is an email phishing that uses deceptive email messages targeting senior-level decision-makers, like CFOs, CEOs, and other executives.
 The attackers gather the target’s phone numbers, title, and position from the company’s website, then masquerade as a legitimate authority and send emails on critical business issues.
-As these individuals have access to sensitive information, including passwords and business data, they are more profitable to attack.
+These individuals have access to sensitive information, including passwords and business data, so they are more profitable to attack.

 In 2016, a Snapchat employee was deceived by an email that looked to have come from the CEO.
 The employee revealed all the payroll information to the scammer, thinking he was talking with the CEO.

 Phishing attacks have increased and are likely to increase in the future.
-This is because cybercriminals have become pretty efficient and are developing new tactics and methods to target potential victims.
+Cybercriminals have become efficient and are developing new tactics and methods to target potential victims.
 The internet is full of phishing attacks reported daily.
 Below are the stats and facts about email phishing attacks that help you to stay alert.